 When you receive services from an EHP PCP, you are covered at 100%.
-Specialties considered primary care include Family Practice, Internal Medicine, Gynecology, Obstetrics, and Pediatrics.
+Specialties that are considered primary care include Family Practice, Internal Medicine, Gynecology, Obstetrics, and Pediatrics.
 All other physician specialists are reimbursed at 100% after a \$35 co-payment per visit.
 You do not require a referral to see a specialist.

-Note: Some PCP's are classified as "Specialists" because they specialize in a specific area and, for the most part, only see patients with medical conditions in their area of specialty.
+Note: Some PCPs are classified as "Specialists" because they specialize in a specific area and, for the most part, only see patients with medical conditions in their area of specialty.
 For example, an Oncology Gynecologist may only see patients who have cancer.
 In these instances, a co-payment of \$35 is applied.

 In addition to Specialty Care, co-payments are also required for other services such as annual vision examinations, therapy services (Occupational (OT)/Physical (PT)/Speech (ST)), chiropractic services, maternity services, outpatient MRI/CT scans, pre-admission testing and emergency/urgent care.
-Durable medical equipment (DME) and medical supplies, such as insulin pumps/ pump supplies, are covered at 80%.
+Durable medical equipment (DME) and medical supplies, such as insulin pumps/pump supplies, are covered at 80%.
 Note: Pediatric Type 1 Diabetes supplies are covered at 100% for members age 0 through 17.

 Retiree Note: Retirees who have Medicare Part B as their primary insurance (age 65 and over) are not subject to the co-payment when the EHP pays as secondary.
-For services not covered by Medicare and the service is a covered benefit by the EHP, the EHP will pay as primary.
+For services covered by the EHP that are not covered by Medicare, the EHP will pay as primary.
 In this instance, you could be responsible for the applicable co-payment.